zk4/Serialization/README.md

 vector<string>
 ```
 * endian auto conversion
-  no need to worry about endian problem.all data write as little endian.
+  no need to worry about endian problem.all data is writed in little endian.

 #not support